DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 ```

-All record changes should be sent to DQT unless otherwise specified or impossible (e.g. we can’t send a DOB update).
-If DQT already has that info (e.g. they’re awarded on DQT, and we’re just awarding on Register) we should not send any information.
+All record changes should be sent to DQT unless otherwise specified or impossible (for example, we cannot send a DOB update).
+If DQT already has that info (for example, they’re awarded on DQT, and we’re just awarding on Register) we should not send any information.

 Register support may need to communicate with the trainee and provider to ensure that they understand the error and the resolution.